Nonparametric Multiple Change Point Detection for Non-Stationary Times Series: Introduction

 Consider a sequence of data $\{X_1,\ldots,X_N\}$ and let $\tau^0_0,\tau^0_1,\tau_2^0,\ldots,\tau_K^0,\tau^0_{K+1}$ be nonnegative integers satisfying $0=\tau^0_0<\tau^0_1<\tau_2^0<\ldots<\tau_K^0<\tau^0_{K+1}=N$.
 We assume that within the $j$th segment of data, i.e., $\tau_{j-1}^0+1\leq t\leq \tau_j^0$, $1\leq j\leq K+1$, $X_t$ is stationary. $\tau_j^0$ are called structural breaks, or change points, which are unknown. $K$ is the number of change points.
 From the perspective of time domain, we can assume that each stationary segment can be modeled by appropriate statistical models while its structure varies across different segments.
 Davis, Lee and Rodriguez-Yam (2006) divided non-stationary time series into several different autoregressive processes.
 Kitagawa and Akaike (1978) detected change points by AIC criterion.
 In frequency domain, Ombao, Raz, Von Sachs and Malow (2001) used a family of orthogonal wavelet called SLEX to partition non-stationary process into stationary ones.
 Lavielle and Lude\~{n}a (2000) estimated change points using Whittle log-likelihood when time series was parametric.
 In Korkas and Fryzlewicz (2017), Locally Stationary Wavelets was applied to estimate the second-order structure, then Wild Binary Segmentation was imposed to divide the time series into several segments based on CUSUM statistics.

 When autocovariance function is absolutely summable, it is well known that stationary process has spectral density function, which is the Fourier transformation applied to autocovariance function (Brockwell and Davis 1991).
-A good property that spectral density function preserves is that after being properly normalized, it becomes a well-defined probability density function, although it is not defined for any particular random variable (Priestley 1981).
+Spectral density function preserves a good property which is that after being properly normalized, it becomes a well-defined probability density function (Priestley 1981).
 In probability theory, there are some existing functions to measure the difference between probability density functions.
 Kullback-Leibler divergence (K-L divergence) is one of them.
 In Kullback and Leibler (1951), a divergence function was introduced to measure the discrimination information between two distribution functions.
 The original definition is as follows.
-Suppose there are two probability distributions, $Z_1(x)$ and $Z_2(x)$. $z_1(x)$ and $z_2(x)$ denotes the probability density functions of $Z_1$ and $Z_2$, respectively.
+Suppose there are two probability distributions, $Z_1(x)$ and $Z_2(x)$. $z_1(x)$ and $z_2(x)$ denote the probability density functions of $Z_1$ and $Z_2$, respectively.
 Then Kullback-Leibler (K-L) divergence from $Z_2$ to $Z_1$ is

 As we can see, K-L divergence is defined for probability density function, which is non-negative.
-Since spectral density function is also non-negative, we will generalize K-L divergence so that it is applicable to non-negative functions, which is still called Kullback-Leibler divergence in this article.
+Since spectral density function is also non-negative, we will generalize K-L divergence so that it is applicable to non-negative functions, which is still called Kullback-Leibler divergence in this article and will be applied later in the forthcoming sections.
 The definition is as follows.
 Suppose we have two non-negative functions, $f_1$ and $f_2$, defined on a common support.
 Then the Kullback-Leibler divergence of $f_1(x)$ with respect to $f_2(x)$ is